evertonwilliamsjr/ELK_Stack_Project/README.md

 **Which file do you update to make Ansible run the playbook on a specific machine?**
 - You have to edit the ansible _hosts_ file and list the private IP addresses of the webservers that need to be accessed.
 - Run `pwd` to verify you are in the correct directory, which should be `/etc/ansible`.
 This is the directory where the ansible hosts file lives.
-Use `nano hosts` command to view hosts file for edit.
+Use the `nano hosts` command to view hosts file for edit.
 ```python
 #List the IP addresses of your webservers
 [webservers]